rackspace/rack/docs/services/blockstorage.rst

 .. note::

-    The *command flags* above will work with some commands and not with others.
-If you want to know what *flags* will work with the specific command, type the command in the correct syntax, followed by the flag `--help`.
+    Not every command flag for `rack cloud block-storage` is listed above.
+Flags work with some commands and not with others.
+    If you want to know what *flags* will work with a specific command, type the command in the correct syntax, followed by the flag `--help`.

 ``volume``